voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

     new = fom.calculate_dataset_latest_changes_summary(dataset.name)
     assert new.updated_at > changes.updated_at

-To then create a Snapshot, use the :meth:`create_snapshot() <fiftyone.management.snapshot.create_snapshot>`
+To create a new Snapshot, use the :meth:`create_snapshot() <fiftyone.management.snapshot.create_snapshot>` method.
-method:

 .. code-block:: python
     :linenos: